 Without an adequate supply of dopamine the brain is unable to properly send and receive messages.
 This disruption affects the body’s ability to coordinate movement.
 It can cause problems with walking and balance.

 Aging also plays a role in Parkinson’s disease.
 Advanced age is the most significant risk factor for developing Parkinson’s disease.

-Scientists believe that brain and dopamine function begin to decline as the body ages.
+Scientists believe that as the body ages.
 This makes a person more susceptible to Parkinson’s.

 Gender also plays a role in Parkinson’s.
 Men are more susceptible to developing Parkinson’s than women.

 Some research suggests that certain occupations may put a person at greater risk for developing Parkinson’s.
 In particular, Parkinson’s disease may be more likely for people who have jobs in welding, agriculture, and industrial work.
 This may be because individuals in these occupations are exposed to toxic chemicals.
-However, study results have been inconsistent and more research needs to be done.
+However, and more research needs to be done.

 We have some clues as to why Parkinson’s disease develops, but there’s still a lot that we don’t know.
 Early detection and treatment are key in minimizing symptoms of Parkinson’s.